I am neither a pantser nor a plotter, but lean more towards being a pantser. I have my own method. It's worked for me so far.

 What I did next was

 I started to flesh out the characters in greater detail.
 Not the main characters like the protagonist and the villain, because I already knew them well.
-But the minor characters weren't as vivid in my mind as I would have liked them to be.
+The minor characters weren't as vivid in my mind as I would have liked them to be and it is the minor characters which nudge the story forward.
 So I wrote out detailed physical descriptions, personality traits, goals, motivations, and interviewed them, asking them all sorts of questions.
-This included the characters who play bit parts.
 It took time and at times seemed a futile exercise.
 But I enjoyed doing it.
 I got some interesting plot ideas and insights.
+These characters were bent on interfering with the protagonists, to fulfill their own agenda.

 I found out what these minor characters were thinking.
 All of them had serious personality issues.
 There would be consequences.

 I picked up the draft where I had left off.
 The protagonist was in the thick of it already but now I knew the parts the minor characters were going to play.
+I knew what they wanted to do.
 It wasn't a magic pill.
 After the exercise was over, it wasn't as if that I knew exactly what was going to happen.

-That is why I did not plot or outline the rest of the novel.
-A few chapters were done this way (the last 3-4 chapters) but the rest were written out as I went along.
-They were written very roughly, not bothering with grammar and paragraphs.
+So I did not plot or outline the rest of the novel.
+The last few chapters were plotted because by then I knew the end.
+The rest were written out as I went along.
+They were written roughly, not bothering with grammar and paragraphs.
 Some chapters were barely a page or so.
 Quite basic really, not like the first half of the book, which was also a rough first draft.

 In the second half of the book, there are mostly half sentences, dialogues without tags, and plenty of notes and questions to myself.
 It wasn't an outline but it wasn't really a proper draft.